 Shiny New Thing Syndrome

 Shiny new thing syndrome is when businesses place too much emphasis on implementing the latest technology or following new trends and not enough attention on getting the basics right.
-It describes how business people are often too focused on new trends or ideas, and also move onto the next initiative too quickly.
-This means too little resource and attention is given to making sure the basics work (e.g. usability and reliability) and insufficient time is allowed for new initiatives to work properly.
+It describes how business people are too focused on new trends or ideas, and also move onto the next initiative too quickly.
+This means too little resource and attention is given to making sure the basics work (e.g. usability and reliability).
+Insufficient time is allowed for new initiatives to work properly.

-The risk here is that your business flits from one new thing or fad to another, and it lacks the ability to get the most out of existing tools and infrastructure.
+The risk here is that your business flits from one new thing or fad to another.
+It lacks the ability to get the most out of existing tools and infrastructure.
 It also fails to learn from mistakes and optimise solutions after they have been implemented.
 This can lead to a business that doesn’t excel at anything because no one gets credit for fixing the basics.

 What drives shiny new thing syndrome?

 Shiny new thing syndrome occurs in every sector and activity.
-It may be more common in services and tech sectors which are being disrupted by technology because there are more visible new ideas and developments in such industries.
-It can be driven by the perceived risk of not changing and not keeping up with the latest trends.
+It may be more common in services and tech sectors because there are more visible new ideas and developments in such industries.
+It can be driven by the risk of not changing and not keeping up with the latest trends.

 Cognitive biases are a major driver of shiny new thing syndrome because decision making is especially problematic when people are faced with uncertainty or don’t have experience of something.
 In such situations people are prone to following their gut instinct, which is heavily influenced by cognitive biases.

-Our herd instinct is a major cause of shiny new thing syndrome because people are wired to copy other people on the basis they may know something that we don’t.
+Our herd instinct is a major cause of shiny new thing syndrome because people copy other people on the basis they know something that we don’t.
 The bandwagon effect is one example of this where people follow a trend because of the popularity of an idea or behaviour.
 Unfortunately, where there is no tangible advantage of the new trend it can cause more harm than good.